GuillaumeDD/gowpy/README.md

 document (here an unweighted directed graph of terms), and by (ii) leveraging this new representation to replace the term frequency (TF) by graph-based term weights (TW).

+See this [example notebook](./examples/classification-r8-twidf.ipynb) for a usage example of TW-IDF for a multi-class classification task.

 TW-IDF is accessible via a dedicated vectorizer:
 ```python